Climate Action > Shifting to Renewable Energy

 Samsung Electronics has been actively engaging with key Vietnamese authorities, including the Prime Minister's Office, Ministry of Industry and Trade (MoIT), Electricity Regulatory Authority of Vietnam (ERAV), and Vietnam Electricity (EVN), to introduce a renewable energy PPA mechanism in Vietnam, one of our major manufacturing locations.
 As a result of these efforts, a decree for DPPA was issued in 2024.
 We continue to communicate with stakeholders to enhance the effectiveness of this mechanism.

-• 2024 onwards - Signed a PPA for solar power generation at the Vietnam manufacturing sites and sought the necessary permits and approvals
+• 2024 onwards - Signed an on-site PPA for solar power generation at the Vietnam manufacturing sites and sought the necessary permits and approvals

 • 2024 onwards - Proposed improvements to promote PPAs and ensure transparent operations following the Ministry of Trade, Industry and Energy's promulgation of the DPPA Enforcement Decree in July